Jaguar Cars: Tata Motors era (2008–present)

 On 1 January 2008, Ford announced Tata as the preferred bidder.
 Tata Motors also received endorsements from the Transport And General Worker's Union (TGWU)-Amicus combine as well as from Ford.
 According to the rules of the auction process, this announcement would not automatically disqualify any other potential suitor.
 However, Ford (as well as representatives of Unite) would now be able to enter into detailed discussions with Tata concerning issues ranging from labour concerns (job security and pensions), technology (IT systems and engine production) and intellectual property, as well as the final sale price.
 Ford would also open its books for a more comprehensive due diligence by Tata.
 On 18 March 2008, Reuters reported that American bankers Citigroup and JP Morgan would finance the deal with a US$3 billion loan.

 On 26 March 2008, Ford announced that it had agreed to sell its Jaguar and Land Rover operations to Tata Motors of India, and that they expected to complete the sale by the end of the second quarter of 2008.
-Included in the deal were the rights to three other British brands, Jaguar's own Daimler, as well as two dormant brands Lanchester and Rover.
+Included in the deal were the rights to three other British marques, Jaguar's own Daimler, as well as the dormant Lanchester and Rover brands.
 On 2 June 2008, the sale to Tata was completed at a cost of £1.7 billion.

 On 18 January 2008, Tata Motors, a part of the Tata Group, established Jaguar Land Rover (JLR) as a British-registered and wholly owned subsidiary.
 The company was to be used as a holding company for the acquisition of the two businesses from Ford – Jaguar Cars Limited and Land Rover.
 That acquisition was completed on 2 June 2008.
 On 1 January 2013, the group, which had been operating as two separate companies (Jaguar Cars Limited and Land Rover), although on an integrated basis, underwent a fundamental restructuring.
 The parent company was renamed to Jaguar Land Rover Automotive PLC, Jaguar Cars Limited was renamed to Jaguar Land Rover Limited and the assets (excluding certain Chinese interests) of Land Rover were transferred to it.
 The consequence was that Jaguar Land Rover Limited became responsible in the UK for the design, manufacture and marketing of both Jaguar and Land Rover products.

 Sales in 2013 amounted to 76,668 units, an increase of 42% compared to 2012.
 The most significant growth was observed in Germany and the United States.

 In 2020, the former CEO of the French company Renault, Thierry Bolloré, replaced Ralf Speth as the head of Jaguar Land Rover.

 In 2023, JLR announced plans to move Jaguar further upmarket, following years of zero-profitability and poor sales.
-The holding company detailed its plans to downsize Jaguar into a lower volume brand, competing closer to the likes of Bentley and Porsche.
+The holding company detailed its plans to downsize Jaguar into a lower volume manufacturer, competing closer to the likes of Bentley and Porsche.
 In June 2024, the company stopped production of every model except for the F-Pace, aligning goals to fully electrify the marque by 2025.
-Instead, three brand new electric models will be introduced on the new JEA platform, starting with a four-door electric grand tourer in 2025.
+Instead, three brand-new electric models will be introduced on the new JEA platform, starting with a four-door electric grand tourer in 2025.